National Park Service Law Enforcement Rangers: Law enforcement operations

+Death Valley National Park Ranger patrol vehicles during a flood response in 2025.

 As part of their law enforcement mission, law enforcement rangers carry firearms and defensive equipment, make arrests, execute search warrants, complete reports and testify in court.
 They establish a regular and recurring presence on a vast amount of public lands, roads, and recreation sites.
 The primary focus of their jobs is the protection of the parks' natural and cultural resources, protection of the hundreds of millions of annual visitors to national parks, and protection of NPS employees.
 To cover the vast and varied terrain under their jurisdiction, NPS employees use numerous types of vehicles, horses, aircraft, ATVs, snowmobiles, dirt bikes and boats.

 The current sidearm issued to new recruits is the SIG Sauer P320.
 However the SIG Sauer P226, P229 and also the SIG Sauer P220 have also been used as well.